-Dutch Baby, also known as a German pancake, is a large pancake with amazing texture, crispy on the outside, soft on the inside, airy and puffy.
+Dutch Baby, also known as a German pancake, is a large pancake with an amazing texture soft on the inside, crispy on the outside, airy and puffy.
 This texture reminds me choux dough in a simpler version.

 Dutch baby is best served for breakfast topped with melted butter, lemon juice, and icing sugar.
 Savory Dutch baby is nice too, this is very close to Yorkshire pudding.
 I love it warm with cream cheese, smoked salmon, avocado and dill.
 So, I can cook it at any time day or night.

 I have a few tips which I`d like to share with you.

 Tip 1: Try to use ghee butter (clarified butter) in this recipe.

 Used traditionally in Indian food, ghee is derived from butter.
 Whereas butter contains butterfat, milk solids and water, ghee is pure butterfat cooked longer, until all moisture is removed and the milk solids are caramelized and then filtered out.
 Ghee has health benefits that make it healthier than butter.

 Did you know, Ayurvedic practice use ghee for Panchakarma – primary purification and detoxification treatment.
 This is a central part of this diet that is believed to help improve gallbladder function and jumpstart digestive systems.
 Ghee actually attracts other fats and removes toxins that are traditionally difficult to eliminate.

 You can heat ghee at a much higher temperature than butter because it’s a highly saturated fat and you don’t run the chance of burning any of the milk solids.

 Tip 2: Try Cast iron skillet.